 You ALL know our sweet friend today.
 In fact, she’s been here before.
-Since the By Faith She Girls have all shared our testimonies this week, we wanted our Friend Friday post to be just that.
 We know you will be encouraged by her own story of how the Lord not only saved her, but continues to walk with her today.
 Please welcome Susannah back as she shares about God’s goodness in her life.

 In September 2015, I was 34-years-old and had just self-published my first book, “Ten Years Taken”.
 It was a joyous time because my childhood dreams were finally coming true!
 Since I was a little girl, I’d wanted to be a writer.
 And finally, after many years of writing and editing and ripping up manuscripts, everything was coming full circle.
 I was travelling around the state to speak at book clubs and libraries, appearing at book signings in community centers and churches, giving interviews to local newspapers and radio stations and recognized as a real author.
 People even stopped me in Target to talk about my novel and the characters I had invented!
 It was such a surreal time, and I was ecstatic when “Ten Years Taken” was listed among the Top 30 best-selling self-published books on Amazon.